 Active Duty Military do not have chiropractic coverage under their TRICARE.
 We only ask to see their TRICARE card as proof of service.

-If you are treating a veteran, you may ask them to request these benefits.
+If your contract restricts your service donation, don’t despair.
+In 2002, President George W. Bush signed Public Law 107-135, legislation that ensured that chiropractic care would become a permanent benefit for recipients of veterans’ health care services.
+Many veterans find it difficult to access these chiropractic benefits, so we provide it for them.
+If you treat a veteran, you may ask them to request these benefits.
 If approved, the V.A. will send you the appropriate paperwork to become a V.A. vendor.
 Once this process is complete, you can submit claims to be reimbursed.
-This doesn't always happen and regardless the patient will never receive a bill from the Patriot Project.
+This doesn't always happen, and regardless the patient will never receive a bill from the Patriot Project.
 As far as we're concerned, their bill is paid in full.
-We treat active duty military, their families, this would include spouse and their children, service connected veterans and all gold star dependents.
+We treat active-duty military, their families (including spouses and children), service-connected veterans, and all gold star dependents.

 At this time we don’t have a selection process.
 You can prioritize your patients as you see fit.

 WHAT IS THE PROCESS FOR WOUNDED WARRIORS?

 Ask Wounded Warriors for a copy of their DD214 and their service connection papers.
 Please help and guide them through applying for chiropractic benefits.
 See these patients right away even if they are still in the process of obtaining coverage.

 REQUEST FOR TESTIMONIALS